 Note: By default, Python is installed with RoboDK and the robodk.py module is added to the Python path.

-Documentation is available online to learn
+Documentation is available online to learn about Python

 When a program is generated, a preprocessed/universal Python program is generated and saved in a local temporary folder.
 The preprocessed program is linked with the right post processor (selected by the user in RoboDK).
 The post processor defines a RobotPost class that generates the desired code.

-The precompiled programs and executed with Python.
+The precompiled programs are executed with Python.

 Tip: On Windows, the preprocessed programs are saved in the C:/Users/username/AppData/Local/Temp folder (type %TEMP% in windows file explorer).
 These programs can also be used for debugging new post processors.